 In the event that a licence is issued but not fished, the licence eligibility holder is responsible for submitting a Nil Report for the season.
 The Nil Report must be submitted prior to the issue of approval for licence renewal.
-One page from the harvest logbook identifying the vessel, licence tab number, and the year with "Nil" entered in the body of the log and signed by the vessel owner constitutes a Nil Report.
+One page from the harvest logbook identifying the vessel, licence tab number, and the year with "Nil" entered in the body of the log and signed by the vessel ownerlicence eligibility holder constitutes a Nil Report.

-DFO reminds harvesters that harvest logs must be completed accurately during fishing operations and submitted to DFO in accordance with the timing set out in Conditions of License.
-Delay of completion or submission of logs is a violation of the Conditions of License.
+DFO reminds harvesters that harvest logs must be completed accurately during fishing operations and submitted to DFO in accordance with the timing set out in